Back to Top

 Southeast Louisiana Legal Services (SLLS) is the largest non-profit law firm in Louisiana, serving twenty-two parishes east of the Atchafalaya basin.
 SLLS has offices in Baton Rouge, Covington, Hammond, Harvey, Houma and New Orleans.
 The organization provides free civil legal aid to low-income households and other vulnerable people.

-2025 Fall Gillis Long Social Justice Fellowship Program
+2025-2026 Gillis Long Social Justice Fellowship Program

 The Gillis Long Poverty Law Center and Southeast Louisiana Legal Services jointly offer the Gillis Long Social Justice Fellowship Program to recent Loyola New Orleans College of Law graduates.

-1. TENANT RIGHTS EVICTION DEFENSE FELLOW
+2. TENANT RIGHTS EVICTION FELLOW

 Ideal fellowship candidates will demonstrate: